EXCLUSIVE-Tencent boss meets China antitrust officials as scrutiny widens-sources

 Wu Zhenguo, the head of SAMR's anti-monopoly bureau, who was also at the meeting, expressed concern about some of Tencent's business practices, and asked the group to comply with antitrust rules, one of them said.

-SAMR is currently gathering information and looking into monopolistic practices by WeChat, and how the super app has possibly squashed fair competition and squeezed smaller rivals, two of the people said.
+SAMR is currently gathering information and looking into monopolistic practices by WeChat, and whether the super app has squashed fair competition and squeezed smaller rivals, two of the people said.

 All the sources declined to be named due to the sensitivity of the matter.